 What Is Capitalism?

-The social system prevalent today in all countries of the world is how we define capitalism.
+Well, the social system prevalent today in all countries of the world is how we define capitalism.
 It is based on the recognition of individual rights and property rights, in which all property is privately owned is.
 A small minority of people own the land, factories, technology, and transport system for producing and distributing goods.
 This group of people is referred to as the capitalist class.
 The working class forms the majority of people who sell their ability to work in return for a wage or salary.
 This is the meaning of capitalism.

 Capitalism is a social system which ushers the era of political freedom, where the state is separated from economics.
 But the definition of capitalism does not end there.
 We need to go deeper in the subject to understand it completely.
 One needs to understand the class division and profit motive.Class division